OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 | ManualFilter | Custom input filtering. | [PivotManualFilter](/javascript/api/excel/excel.pivotmanualfilter) |
 | ValueFilter | Number comparison filtering. | [PivotValueFilter](/javascript/api/excel/excel.pivotvaluefilter) |

-The following four code samples show how to use each PivotFilter described in the preceding table.
+The following four [Create a PivotFilter](#create-a-pivotfilter) code samples show how to use each filter described in the preceding table.

 #### Create a PivotFilter

-The first code sample applies a [PivotDateFilter](/javascript/api/excel/excel.pivotdatefilter) to a **Date Updated** hierarchy, hiding any data prior to a specified date.
+The first code sample applies a [PivotDateFilter](/javascript/api/excel/excel.pivotdatefilter) to the **Date Updated** hierarchy, hiding any data prior to a specified date.
 The `dateHierarchy` must be added to the PivotTable's `rowHierarchies` before it can be used for filtering.

 ```js
 Excel.run(function (context) {